 Non-emergency treatment situations are those in which the patient has suicidal thoughts but isn’t in a crisis situation.
 Treatment may include the following:

-- Addiction treatment – Drug or alcohol addiction is treated with the help of detoxification, addiction treatment programmes and self-help group meetings.
+- Addiction treatment – Drug or alcohol addiction is treated with the help of a well-though-out detoxification plan, addiction treatment programmes and self-help group meetings.

 - The patient must not be made to feel judged.